 Webcams: I don’t think it gets any cheaper than this.
 Most laptops and computer monitors come with a webcam built-in.
 The quality is usable, but often limiting especially if you plan on doing a lot of moving.

 If you don’t have a webcam, keep your eye on the Logitech C920.
 It records in 1080p and is generally under $70, sometimes $50

 Pocket Cameras: Sometimes called “fixed focus cameras” which are small enough to fit on your person -> your pocket.
 Cameras that fall into this category are flip styled, like the Flip HD and VadoHD (2nd/3rd gen).

-These use to be the “go to” vlogging cameras a few years ago.
+These used to be the “go-to” vlogging cameras a few years ago.
 They still work great, but if you have a smartphone, you’re in business.
-The quality is better, and you have dslr like feature control over the smartphone’s camera.
+The quality is better, and you have DSLR-like feature control over the smartphone’s camera.

 Not to mention, smartphones are convenient, we carry them everywhere!